-principles

-7. Financial The Financial Transparency Objectives apply to this Contract.
-See Clause 6.3 for further details.

-Transparency Objectives

-8. Start Date 1 st January 2025

-9. Expiry Date 1 st October 2028

-10. Extension Period The Department shall have the right to request in writing that the Contract Period be extended for one or more period on one or more occasions, but the maximum cumulative Extension Period shall not be longer than the original Contract Period.
-The Department notifies the Supplier when it wishes to exercise this right, and the Contract is amended in accordance with clause 28.
+10. The Department shall have the right to request in writing the Contract Period be extended for one or more period one or more occasions, but the maximum cumulative Extension Period shall not be longer than the original Coperiod.
+The Department notifies the Supplier when it wishes to exight, and the Contract is amended in accordance with old.
 11. Ending this Contract without a reason The Buyer shall be able to terminate this Contract in accordance with Clause 14.3.

+12. Incorporated Terms

+(together these documents form the "this Contract")

-12. Incorporated Terms (together these The following documents are incorporated into this Contract.
+The following documents are incorporated into this Contract.
 Where numbers are missing we are not using these Schedules.
 If there is any conflict, the following order of precedence applies:

-documents form (a) This C Call Off Order
+- (a) This Call Off Order

-the "this Contract") (b) Any S Off Or pecial Terms (see Section 14 (Special Terms) in this Call der)
+- (b) Any Special Terms (see Section 14 (Special Terms) in this Call Off Order)

-(c) Core - Terms
+- (c) Core Terms

-(d) Schedule 36 (Intellectual Property Rights)
+- (d) Schedule 36 (Intellectual Property Rights)

-(e) Scheo lule 1 (Definitions)
+- (e) Schedule 1 (Definitions)

-(f) Scheo lule 6 (Transparency Reports)
+- (f) Schedule 6 (Transparency Reports)

-(g) Schedule 20 (Processing Data)
+- (g) Schedule 20 (Processing Data)

-(h) The fo llowing Schedules (in equal order of precedence):
+- (h) The following Schedules (in equal order of precedence):

-(i) Schedule 2 (Specification)
+- (i) Schedule 2 (Specification)

-(ii) Schedule 3 (Charges)
+- (ii) Schedule 3 (Charges)

-(iii) Schedule 5 (Commercially Sensitive Information)
+- (iii) Schedule 5 (Commercially Sensitive Information)

-(iv) Schedule 7 (Staff Transfer)
+- (iv) Schedule 7 (Staff Transfer)

-(v) Schedule 8 (Implementation Plan & Testing)
+- (v) Schedule 8 (Implementation Plan & Testing)

-(vi) Schedule 10 (Service Levels)
+- (vi) Schedule 10 (Service Levels)

-(vii) Schedule 11 (Continuous Improvement)
+- (vii) Schedule 11 (Continuous Improvement)

-(viii) Schedule 13 (Contract Management)
+- (viii) Schedule 13 (Contract Management)

-(ix) Schedule 14 (Business Continuity and Disaster Recovery)
+- (ix) Schedule 14 (Business Continuity and Disaster Recovery)

-(x) Schedule 16 (Security)
+- (x) Schedule 16 (Security)

-(xi) Schedule 17 (Service Recipients)
+- (xi) Schedule 17 (Service Recipients)

-(xii) Schedule 18 (Supply Chain Visibility)
+- (xii) Schedule 18 (Supply Chain Visibility)

-(xiii) Schedule 19 (Cyber Essentials Scheme)
+- (xiii) Schedule 19 (Cyber Essentials Scheme)

+- (xiv) Schedule 21 (Variation Form)

+- (xv) Schedule 22 (Insurance Requirements)

+- (xvi) Schedule 23 (Guarantee)

+- (xvii) Schedule 24 (Financial Difficulties)

+- (xviii) Schedule 25 (Rectification Plan)

+- (xix) Schedule 26 (Sustainability)

+- (xx) Schedule 27 (Key Subcontractors)

+- (xxi) Schedule 28 (ICT Services)

+- (xxii) Schedule 29 (Key Supplier Staff)

+- (xxiii) Schedule 30 (Exit Management)

+- (xxiv) Schedule 32 (Background Checks)

+- (xxv) Schedule 36 (Intellectual Property Rights)

+- (i) Schedule 4 (Tender), unless any part of the Tender offers a better commercial position for the Buyer (as decided by the Buyer, in its absolute discretion), in which case that part of the Tender will take precedence over the documents above.